6 Common Causes of Truck Accidents

 Truck driver fatigue

-Truck driver fatigue is a leading cause of truck accidents in Michigan and throughout the country.
+Truck driver fatigue is the leading cause of truck accidents.
 But when truckers get tired behind the wheel, the negligence is really on behalf of the trucking companies that employ them.

 These trucking companies often disregard federal laws that are designed to prevent truck accidents due to tired truckers.
 The laws involve regulated hours of service that truckers must abide by, and screening truckers for medical conditions that could affect their ability to drive.